wingersonMJ/Exercise_test_HRm/README.md

 **CIs based on prediction intervals:**
 Given this subject’s values, what is the range of values within which we expect their HRt to fall, accounting for individual variability?
-- In other words, when estimating the population mean (as in the previous section), we can use a narrow confidence interval because we assume the sample is a good reflection of the population.
+- In other words, when estimating the population mean (as above), we can use a narrow confidence interval because we assume the sample is a good reflection of the population.
-  - But when estimating an individual’s true value, there is more uncertainty because individuals can vary a lot - even among those with similar characteristics.
+  - But when estimating an individual’s true value, there is more uncertainty because individuals can vary a lot, even among those with similar characteristics.
 - So, we include an additional error term, which increases the width of the confidence interval to account for this variability.

 The calculation is nearly the same as for the population-based CI, except: